Skip to content

 • Some of the providers allow configuration of CPU and RAM resources.
 We have selected reasonable defaults, generally comparable to the fixed offerings of other providers.

-• You can find pricing pages for the providers here: Banana, Baseten, Beam, Covalent, Modal, Replicate, RunPod
+• You can find pricing pages for the providers here: Banana, Baseten, Beam, Covalent, Modal, OVHcloud, Replicate, RunPod

 • Serverless GPUs are a newer technology, so the details change quickly and you can expect bugs/growing pains.
 Stay frosty!